agemooij/riak-scala-client/README.md

   is currently read into memory in its entirety.
 Fetches with large (100k+) result sets can be slow because of this and might potentially cause memory problems.
 A future release will solve this by streaming the data using Play iteratees.
+- 2i index names and index values containing some special characters will not be handled correctly.
+This is due to the way these have to be encoded for transmission over HTTP.
+  And earlier version did manual double URL encoding/decoding but that was not a sustainable solution.
+Please avoid using characters like ' ', ',', '?', '&', etc. in index names and index values for now.

 ## Why such a boring name?